Oedo

-History
+Description

 In the past, Oedo was just an isolated, barren, rocky island with no electricity or telephone services.
 Only eight households lived in Oedo, due to its difficult access and lack of a dock in the early years of an independent South Korea.

 Mr. Lee and his wife, Choi Ho Suk, gradually created the entire garden.
 At first, they grew tangerines and bred swine.
 However, when that failed the two decided to create a botanical garden.

-In 1976, their plan was approved to cultivate 1,601,235 ft² of space, growing rare plant species such as Agave americana, windmill palms, and Peruvian cactus.
+In 1976, their plan was approved to cultivate 1,601,235 ft2 of space, growing rare plant species such as Agave americana, windmill palms, and Peruvian cactus.
 Oedo has a coastal climate with mild and a bit subtropical weather.

-Choi Ho Suk has collected a great deal of data about the world's botanical gardens and studied landscaping, architecture, and arbors.